 The backup of the private key of the CA managed by Multicert can be recovered in case of malfunction of the original key.
 The key recovery process uses the same double-factor authentication mechanisms and with multiple elements as in the backup process.

 6.2.4 Private Key Backup

-The private key from CA has at least one backup copy with the same security level as the original key.
+The private key from CA has at least one backup copy with the same security level as the original key, according to section 4.12 of CPS.

 6.2.5 Private Key Archival